ocpp-balanz/balanz/docs/source/ui.rst

   Sessions screen

-It is also possible to see the charging history by clicking on the appropriate icon in in right-most column - see example below.
+It is also possible to see charging history by clicking the appropriate icon in in right-most column - see example below.

 .. figure:: images/charging-history.png
   :width: 800